nbostech/wavelabs-rails-client-api/README.md

 # Wavelabs Rails Client

 	This is an example application to demonstarte how to use 'wavelabs_client_api' library using Ruby On Rail framework.
-This application using following major gems:

-	# For OAuth protocal
-	gem 'omniauth-oauth2', '~> 1.3.1'

-	# For Login with Facebook
-	gem 'omniauth-facebook'

-	# For Login with Google +
-	gem 'omniauth-google-oauth2'

-	# For Login with github
-	gem 'omniauth-github'

-	# For Login with linkedin
-	gem 'omniauth-linkedin-oauth2'

-	# For Login with Instagram
-	gem 'omniauth-instagram'

-	# Run time dependent for wavelabs_client_api gem
-	gem 'httmultiparty'

-	# For using icons in views
-	gem "font-awesome-rails"

-	# For Environment variables
-	gem "figaro"

 	Gemfile contains all the required gems list.
 No need to worry about gems list 'bundle install' will install all the gems.
 Live application is available on heroku https://wavelabs-rails-client-api.herokuapp.com